alvintpham01/TRIM11-Upregulators-AD/README.md

 - RLE normalization of sc/snRNA-seq data
 - Pearson correlation analysis
 - Bayesian network inference (hill-climbing, BIC)
-- UMAP visualization of TRIM11 expression

-## Datasets
-- GSE173731
-- GSE227222
-- GSE182398
-- GSE232648

-## Reproducibility
-All scripts are organized to reproduce the figures and results presented in the thesis.

 ## Author
 Alvin Pham